N-body problem: Two-body problem

 Any discussion of planetary interactive forces has always started historically with the two-body problem.
 The purpose of this section is to relate the real complexity in calculating any planetary forces.
 Note in this Section also, several subjects, such as gravity, barycenter, Kepler's Laws, etc.; and in the following Section too (Three-body problem) are discussed on other Wikipedia pages.
 Here though, these subjects are discussed from the perspective of the n-body problem.

-The two-body problem (n = 2) was completely solved by Johann Bernoulli (1667–1748) by classical theory (and not by Newton) by assuming the main point-mass was fixed; this is outlined here.
+The two-body problem (n = 2) was completely solved in 1710 by Johann Bernoulli (1667–1748) by classical theory by assuming the main point-mass was fixed; this is outlined here.
 Consider then the motion of two bodies, say the Sun and the Earth, with the Sun fixed, then:

 The equation describing the motion of mass m_{2} relative to mass m_{1} is readily obtained from the differences between these two equations and after canceling common terms gives: